soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-april-june-2024.md

 It’s Ursula K. Le Guin season.
 I started with a re-read of [The Left Hand of Darkness](https://www.ursulakleguin.com/left-hand-darkness).
 I remembered (spoilers) that Genly and Estraven have sex, but in fact, they do not.

 After that, I read a collection of all her novellas, [The Found and the Lost](https://www.ursulakleguin.com/the-found-and-the-lost).
-Many stories are part of the Hanish Cycle, a few in Earthsea and a bunch of independent stories.
+Many stories are part of the Hainish Cycle, a few in Earthsea and a bunch of independent stories.
 I really enjoyed this collection; I often get annoyed with the abruptness of short stories but as novellas, they are long enough to be satisfying.

 *Buffalo Gals Won’t You Come Out Tonight* is possibly the weirdest Le Guin story I’ve ever read.

-The last story, *Paradises Lost*, is a story set on a generational ship going to a new planet and many of the stories in the Hanish Cycle involve planetary travel.
-It has me wondering what Le Guin would say now, in the age of Musk and Bezo’s space delusions.
+The last story, *Paradises Lost*, is a story set on a generational ship going to a new planet and many of the stories in the Hainish Cycle involve planetary travel.
+It has me wondering what Le Guin would say now, in the age of Musk and Bezos space delusions.

 I’ve been slow-reading Le Guin’s rendition of the [Tao Te Ching](https://www.ursulakleguin.com/lao-tzu-the-tao-te-ching) concurrently and it’s so interesting to see how she weaves the philosophy through her fiction writing.